bydata/dawumr/README.md

 **dawumr** provides convenience functions to pull and transform the election poll data from [dawum.de](https://dawum.de/) using R.

-DAWUM ("Darstellung und Auswertung von Wahlumfragen") collects election poll results from at the national level ("Bundestag") and federal state level ("Landtag"/"Abgeordnetenhaus") in Germany as well as polls for the European Parliament conducted by various institutes.
+DAWUM ("Darstellung und Auswertung von Wahlumfragen") collects election poll results at the national level ("Bundestag") and federal state level ("Landtag"/"Abgeordnetenhaus") in Germany as well as polls for the European Parliament conducted by various institutes.
 The database goes back to 2017.

 ## Installation